 The first film is centered around a “democratic” election of a new Triad boss.
 The second film continues the story and offers a resolution as to the way of Mafia-Triad operations.

 The nature of organized crime is the ethical crux of the Election and watching it unravel is both fun and haunting.

 8. The Irishman (2019)

 Scorsese returns to the world of Mafia movies with a stunner.
-Starring his old pals Robert De Niro and Joe Pesci (along with first-timer Al Pacino), Scorsese crafts a Mafia epic that is absolutely worth 3.5 hours of your time.
+Starring his old pals Robert De Niro, in one of his all-time performances, and Joe Pesci (along with first-timer Al Pacino).
+Scorsese crafts one of his best films that is absolutely worth 3.5 hours of your time.
 By covering decades of Frank Sheeran's life, we a more expansive and layered portrait that we rarely get in Mafia Movies.

 7. Drunken Angel (1948)

 The film follows an alcoholic doctor who becomes involved with the criminal world after treating a young Yakuza.
 Drunken Angel is not only a foundational film for Japanese mob movies, but also for mob movies around the globe.